gearglow/ReptiliaWithATwist/The List.md

 "You've changed, Elysia," Snape said.
 "Transition aside, you carry yourself differently.
 Like you know your own worth.
 And not in an over-compensating way; it's as if many of those scars have healed, much more than they ought to have in just a few short months."

 Elysia sat silently, gathering her thoughts, then snorted.
-"Honestly, sir, they were an eternity from my perspective.
+"Honestly, they were an eternity from my perspective.
 Janet?"
 She called.

 "Hi!"
 Janet said, popping into existence in the middle of the sunken living room.
 Her chipper demeanor was a sharp contrast to the somber mood of everyone else, and Elysia found it to be a welcome relief.